 He regularly donates work for charity auctions.
 Most recently he has donated work to ROOT Division in San Francisco, California in support of youth outreach programs and to the Leukemia & Lymphoma Society in support of ongoing research.

 He has lived in Iowa, Lancaster (England), and California.
-Glossip recently relocated to Seattle, Washington, where he currently lives and works.
+Glossip now lives and works in Seattle, Washington.